SRDS Day 2

 Mahesh Balakrishnan's Keynote

 Mahesh's keynote was titled "An Hourglass Architecture for Distributed Systems".
 His talk focused on the evolution of his perspective on distributed systems research and the importance of abstraction in managing complexity.
 He began by reflecting on how in his PhD days, he believed the goal was to develop better protocols with nice properties.
 He said, he later realized that the true challenge in distributed systems research lies in creating new abstractions that simplify these complex systems.
-And complexity creeps into distributed systems through failures, asynchrony, and change.
+Complexity creeps into distributed systems through failures, asynchrony, and change.
 Mahesh also confessed that he didn't realize the extent to the importance of managing change until his days in industry.

 While other fields in computer science have successfully built robust abstractions (such as layered protocols in networking, and block storage, process, address space abstractions in operating systems), distributed systems have lagged behind in this aspect.
 We did have foundational papers on state machine replication, group communication, and shared registers when the field was in its theory phase, but when the field moved in to practical deployment we somehow ended up with lots and lots of noncomposable protocols.
 Even in a single company you would have parallel silos and teams working on similar but noncompatible stacks, for example, mysql over raft, zookeeper over zab, scribe over logdevice, and zippydb over multipaxos.